 The question posed in 2010 by Dan was: could existing biogas digester systems be implemented in the harsh atmosphere of Gorak Shep?
 And so, the Mt.
 Everest Biogas Project was formed using an all-volunteer team from the Seattle area to answer the question: is there a sustainable solution to the human waste issue on Mt.
 Everest?

 Our team was officially recognized as a 501(c)(3) entity at the end of December 2016!
-We can now move forward with our design and work with the Everest communities.
+We can now move forward with the mandatory fund raising for implementing the project at Gorak Shep.

 One of the final technical design hurdles is the design of the structure over the biogas digester to maintain an acceptable atmospheric environment and provide storage and work space for the operators of the system.
 The Seattle chapter of Architects without Borders (AWB) has volunteered their member’s time and talent to this design.
 Initial design concepts are attached.